-No. 2 on Canada’s Best 100 Restaurants
+No. 3 on Canada’s Best 100 Restaurants list

 Joe Beef is a place where locals congregate, and around which tourists plan their Montréal trip!
 The popular lobster pasta is a must for first timers although anything on the menu will make your taste buds sing.
 Dave McMillan and Fred Morin have their restaurants down to a delicious science.

-No. 3 on Canada’s Best 100 Restaurants
+No. 6 on Canada’s Best 100 Restaurants list

 A staple on the Montréal restaurant scene since 1993, chef Normand Laprise’s restaurant is built on his passion and commitment to shedding a spotlight on Québec’s local and seasonal ingredients.
 Beautiful and delightful dishes and exceptional service make a meal at Restaurant Toqué! an experience to remember.
 There’s a reason this restaurant has been part of Canada’s Best 100 Restaurants top 10 since 2015!